 Conger Eel Appearance

-Much like other species of eels, conger eels have a long, thin, snake-like body, with a wide prominent snout, and many strong, sharp teeth which often grow in several rows.
+Much like other species of eels, conger eels have a long, thin, snake-like body, with a wide, prominent snout, and many strong, sharp teeth which often grow in several rows.
 Congers have long fins that run along the top and often the bottom of their bodies.
-Since there are 14 different recognized varieties of conger, their color, and size range a lot.
+Since there are 14 different recognized varieties of conger, their color and size range a lot.
 A conger eel can be anywhere between 5 to 10 feet in length and weigh from 10 pounds up to 160 pounds.
-A conger eel can be white, gray, black, or brown, and their snouts can be pointed or snubbed.
+A conger eel can be white, gray, black, or brown, and its snout can be pointed or snubbed.
 The largest European conger ever caught was 9.8 feet long and weighed over 350 lbs.

 Conger Eel Distribution, Population, and Habitat

-Conger eels are found in every ocean in the world.
+Conger eels are found in most of the world’s oceans, especially the Atlantic, Indian, and Pacific Oceans.
 Populations vary by species.
-70 % of the eels eaten in the world are caught around Japan, so numbers are lower in that area and conservation efforts are underway.
-Overall they are considered of least concern.
-Conger eels are bottomfeeders who prefer to burrow into the mud when not hunting.
+Japan consumes over 70% of the world’s eel catch, primarily freshwater eels, leading to lower numbers in that region and prompting conservation efforts.
+Overall, they are considered of least concern.
+Conger eels are bottom feeders who prefer to burrow into the mud when not hunting.
 They particularly enjoy living around reefs, caves, and shipwrecks in deeper coastal waters.

 Conger Eel Predators and Prey